systemd/systemd-netlogd/doc/index.rst

        Controls whether log messages received by the systemd daemon shall be forwarded to a unicast UDP address or multicast UDP network group in syslog RFC 5424 format.

-       The the address string format is similar to socket units.
+       The address string format is similar to socket units.
 See systemd.socket(1)

 |   Protocol=
-        Specifies whether to use udp or tcp protocol.
+       Specifies whether to use udp, tcp, tls or dtls (Datagram Transport Layer Security) protocol.
 Defaults to udp.

 |   LogFormat=
           Specifies whether to use RFC 5424 format or RFC 3339 format.
 Takes one of rfc5424 or rfc3339.
 Defaults to rfc5424.